rohanrhu/gdb-frontend/README.md

 Refreshes all browser clients.

 #### `gf-theme [theme-name]`
 Switch to desired theme.
-For example: `gf-theme light` or `gf-theme default` for default theme.
+For example: `gf-theme light`, `gf-theme red` or `gf-theme default` for default theme.

 #### `gf-list-plugins`
 Lists all GDBFrontend plugins in the plugin directory.